adamlilith/enmSdmX/README.md

 * `squareRastCells`: Resample a raster so cells are square

 ### Coordinate reference systems ###
-* `crss`: Coordinate reference systems
+* `crss`: Coordinate reference systems and their nicknames
 * `crsGet`: Return a WKT2 (well-known text) string using a nickname
+* `crsAlbers`: Create a custom Albers conic equal-area projection
 * `crsLambert`: Create a custom Lambert azimuthal equal-area projection
-* `crsVertical`: Create a custom "vertical near-side" projection
+* `crsVNS`: Create a custom vertical near-side projection

 ### Geographic utility functions ###
-* `crsVertical`: Generate a "Vertical Near-Side" projection WKT2 string
-* `plotExtent`: Create a spatial polygon the same size as a plot region
 * `decimalToDms`: Convert decimal coordinate to degrees-minutes-seconds
 * `dmsToDecimal`: Convert degrees-minutes-seconds coordinate to decimal
 * `extentToVect`: Convert extent to a spatial polygon
+* `pointCount`: Number of points in a "spatial points" object
+* `plotExtent`: Create a spatial polygon the same size as a plot region
 * `spatVectorToSpatial`: Convert SpatVector object to a Spatial* object

 ### Data